-- Net Salary derives from Gross Income after all adjustments and appropriations.
+- Net Salary derives from Guide to Gross Income after all adjustments and appropriations.

-- Gross Salary involves all the benefits in favor of the employee which is paid by the employer annually while Net Salary is the fixed amount enjoyed by the employee monthly.
+- Gross Salary involves all the benefits in favor of the employee, which the employer pays annually while Net Salary is the fixed amount enjoyed by the employee monthly.

 Gross Salary vs Net Salary Comparison Table

-Let’s look at the top 6 Comparison between Gross Salary vs Net Salary
+Let’s look at the top 6 Comparisons between Gross Salary vs Net Salary.

 |Amount||Gross salary is the maximum amount of the salary inclusive of all taxes.||Net salary is less than the Gross salary amount after deducting all taxes.|